 It is important to keep in mind that these reactive behaviours are symptoms.
 The root of the problem is what is happening emotionally that is bringing out these reactions in Fido.
 What is driving these behaviours?
-Why is he feeling the need to put on this big show to keep things away or, conversely, have something come to him?
-We want to understand the emotions that are driving the behaviour versus wondering how to stop the dog from exhibiting this behaviour.

 When stress occurs, it shuts down cognitive ability.
 This limits how dogs are able to think and act.
 The effects of a reaction change the chemical composition in the dog as a shot of adrenaline shoots through the body.
 Cortisol hormones are also flooding the body to ignite the required flight or fight response in that moment.
 Normally, Fido is able to think and eat, but when stress occurs Fido goes into survival mode and his energy is redirected to support his survival response.
 Without time for Fido to decompress from a reaction, he is not going to be in a position where he can work and learn.
 His body is flooded with stress.
 It takes 72 hours for a dog's adrenaline levels to return to normal.
 What could happen if a dog is put in another situation where he felt the need to react even though his adrenaline levels hadn't dropped from the previous situation?